LHSjames/IS-477-Final-Project/README.md

 # Chicago Airbnb Market Analysis

 ## Contributors
 * **JJ Park (jjp11):** Data Engineer.
 Collected and integrated the listings, reviews, and neighborhood datasets.
 Built the data cleaning pipeline to remove nulls and format currency.
 Created the project structure and `.gitignore` to ensure compliance.
+Contributed equally to data modeling, model selection, and the writing of the final project report.
 * **James Lee (hosangl2):** Data Analyst.
 Performed Exploratory Data Analysis (EDA) on the cleaned dataset.
 Created visualizations for price distribution and room type analysis.
 Interpreted findings to guide future modeling strategies.
+Contributed equally to data modeling, model selection, and the writing of the final project report.

 ## Summary
 **Project Overview and Motivation**